pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 - [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in maintaining my package should it be accepted.

+## Please fill out our survey
+- [ ] [Last but not least please fill out our pre-review survey](https://forms.gle/F9mou7S3jhe8DMJ16).
+This helps us track submission and improve our peer review process.
+We will also ask our reviewers and editors to fill this out.

 **P.S.** *Have feedback/comments about our review process?
 Leave a comment [here][Comments]